-On behalf of the Office of Academic Affairs, welcome to Marshall University and to the University's primary reference guide and repository of University policies, procedures, and operational guidelines - The Greenbook.
+On behalf of the Office of Academic Affairs, welcome to Marshall University and to the 2018-2019 edition of the University's primary reference guide and repository of University policies, procedures, and operational guidelines - The Greenbook.

 The Greenbook provides direct online access to the Calendars of Due Dates, Marshall University Board of Governors Policies, and other University procedural guidelines and operational information.